Chapter 27:

 “Outplayed?” they asked in unison.

 Luna, curious, turned to me.
-“What do you mean by that, Master?”
+“What does that mean, Master?”

 Bel, sitting between us, piped up, “So he did this to make her his informant?”